ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

    - Curators need to agree on each individual difficulty in an open discussion.
    - Respective game mode leaders lock in decisions and solidify the selection after conclusive discussions.
    - The selection process itself varies between game modes and adjusts around the needs of the respective members.
 2. Beatmaps are selected based on their uniqueness and excellence.
-Each selected beatmap should be a leading example of content quality in gameplay, design and aesthetics.
+Each selected beatmap should be a leading example of content quality in gameplay, design, and aesthetics.
-3. Curated beatmaps serve as recommendations to the entire osu! community, and are marked with an unique tag on beatmap page.
+3. Curated beatmaps serve as recommendations to the entire osu! community, and are marked with a unique *Spotlights* tag.
-4. To fulfill the duty of recommending excellent beatmaps to the whole community, curated beatmaps should cover a specific spread of Hard, Insane and Expert difficulties.
+4. To fulfill the duty of recommending excellent beatmaps to the whole community, curated beatmaps should cover a specific spread of Hard, Insane, and Expert difficulties.
    - 6 curated beatmaps should be within the Hard difficulty tier.
    - 9 curated beatmaps should be within the Insane difficulty tier.
    - 12 curated beatmaps should be within the Expert difficulty tier.